top of page

 The second is design discipline.
 Premium developments should not rely on surface-level luxury.
 The strongest projects show a coherent approach from site planning to internal layout.
 Natural light, usable terraces, storage, parking and efficient circulation all affect daily livability.
 They also affect tenant demand.
 A flat that photographs well but lives awkwardly is weaker as an asset than one designed with consistent practical intelligence.

 The third is build quality and delivery capability.
-Buyers should pay close attention to who is responsible for design, construction and execution.
+Cyprus recorded 18,114 property transactions in 2025, the highest since 2007 and a 15% increase over 2024.
+In that competitive environment, buyers should pay close attention to who is responsible for design, construction and execution.
 When these stages are tightly controlled, outcomes are generally more consistent.
 When responsibility is fragmented, delays, cost drift and specification compromises become more likely.

 New-build flats in Cyprus and the investment case